vulpineclub/vulpineclub.github.io/blocklist.md

     </dd>
     <dt>freezepeach</dt>
     <dd>
         A prioritization of free speech above all.
-This is neither [required or even recommended by the US Constitution](https://www.law.cornell.edu/constitution/first_amendment) nor is it condusive to healthy online communities, as it tends to create environments where shock value, drummed-up outrage, and sheer posting volume are the only ways to be heard.
+This is neither <a href="https://www.law.cornell.edu/constitution/first_amendment">required or even recommended by the US Constitution</a> nor is it condusive to healthy online communities, as it tends to create environments where shock value, drummed-up outrage, and sheer posting volume are the only ways to be heard.
     </dd>
     <dt>harassment</dt>
     <dd>
         An instance where targetted harassment is known to originate, and where the moderators turn a blind eye to it.
-Often related to *freezepeach*.
+Often related to <strong>freezepeach</strong>.
     </dd>
     <dt>illegal images</dt>
     <dd>